lgommans/oskalisti/README.md

 - Óskalisti means wishlist in Icelandic, breaking down as óska for wish (it shares a root with the English word "ask") and listi for list
 - Wenslys (Afrikaans) was the original name of the project, but whenever the developer glanced over that word in their browser, it made them think of Wendy's
 - Initial development was started on 2023-11-26
+- This project continues/improves a system the author used for many years:
+  - My partner and I would manage each other's wishlists, such that we never had to see our own
+  - Family would ask my partner for the contents of my list before a holiday or my birthday, and my partner would coordinate to prevent double gifting
+  - With Óskalisti, I can add things to my own list (without spoiling myself), and my family can view it any time and strike items off independently
 - SVG image uploads are supported because SVG is awesome, but this lead to a cross-site scripting vulnerability when a user opens the uploaded SVG in a new tab or otherwise views it directly.
   An SVG can contain scripts and this is executed in the website's context when the image is rendered outside of an &lt;img&gt; tag.
 This was caught before the first release and a
   Content Security Policy header now denies script execution for such images.
 Safety advice was also added to relevant Stackoverflow pages so others hopefully don't make the same mistake.